 All Contractors awarded with a Housing Rehabilitation Program contract will be required to add the City of Pompano Beach as an additional insured on all insurance policies.
 License from the Department of Business and Professional Regulation or from Broward County for the particular trade area is required.
-It is the responsibility of the General Contractor to ensure that all sub-contractors are licensed and insured.
-The City will require Workers' Compensation Insurance and General Liability coverage of no less than one million dollars (\$1,000,000) in addition to the homeowner's liability insurance carried by the applicant.
+It is the responsibility of the General Contractor to ensure that all subcontractors are licensed and insured.
+The contractor must provide proof Workers' Compensation Insurance and General Liability coverage as required by the City in addition to the homeowner's liability insurance carried by the applicant.